01Be an Adventure Guide

 Whatever you love to do, look into how you can make a job out of it.
 Not only will you have a blast at work, but you'll gain the experience and skills you need to turn your hobby into a job that you can always fall back on.

 07Take a Continuing-Education Class

-Whether you're interested in pursuing a field other than what you majored in or want to further develop career-specific skills, consider taking continuing-education classes at a community college or an adult-learning center in your area.
+Whether you're interested in pursuing a field other than what you majored in or want to develop career-specific skills further, consider taking continuing-education classes at a community college or an adult-learning center in your area.

 For example, if you were an English major but want to pursue a different field, like computer programming or graphic design, taking classes gives you a foundation to begin looking for entry-level jobs in that field.

-Moreover, these classes are relatively inexpensive compared to credited classes at four-year colleges but still offer valuable, real-life skills.
+Moreover, these classes are relatively inexpensive compared to credited courses at four-year colleges but still offer valuable, real-life skills.

 08Pursue a Part-Time Job That You're Passionate About

-If you don't feel you're ready to jump into a nine-to-five career, take the year off working a part-time job in an area you're passionate about, or somewhere you've always thought about working at - like at a flower shop, for example - but never had the time to try out.
+If you don't feel you're ready to jump into a nine-to-five career, take the year off working a part-time job in an area you're passionate about, or somewhere you've always thought about working, like at a flower shop, for example, but never had the time to try it out.

 Not only does this give you the opportunity to pad your bank account post-college, but, it could develop into more promising opportunities down the road.

 For example, a recent college graduate who was very interested in yoga obtained a position working as a receptionist at a small, local yoga studio.
 That part-time job eventually led to her now-permanent career as a manager and marketing specialist for a larger studio.